 Though this herb is great for skin, hair and overall health, nettle capsules should only be taken under the supervision of a doctor.
 It is fine to use nettle in cooking, but too much consumption of even the nettle soup or tea can have adverse effects.
 So, play safe and consult your doctor before you start using nettle.

-Was this article helpful?
-Share your feedback with us in the comments section below.
+Was this article on nettle leaf benefits helpful?
+Also share if you know any other nettle leaf uses with us in the comments section below.

 - 10 Strange Side Effects Of Nettle Herb